YaeshwanthUrumaiya/Facial-Recognition-For-Home-Safety/README.md

 ## Introduction:
 (Note: This project was done as the final assessment for my Internet Of Things 2 Course.)

 The project's aim is pretty simple!
-To run in Raspberry and use its camera module to provide cheap and effective Smart Door Lock solutions and the current version was created as a proof of this concept which can be ran on an computer/laptop.
+To run in Raspberry and use its camera module to provide cheap and effective Smart Door Lock solution and the current version was created as a proof of this concept which can be ran on an computer/laptop.

 ## Workings:
 The ```requirements.txt``` file is included in this repository; please install all of the required libraries and run the ```Project_IOT2.py``` file.